larryworm1127/image_repository/README.md

 ## Usage

-Before doing anything, start up Django server: `python manage.py runserver` so that all the CLI commands can be correctly processed.
+Before doing anything, start up Django server: `python manage.py runserver` under virtual environment so that all the CLI commands can be correctly processed.

 To see all the available commands in CLI, run `python main.py --help`